epe105/devsecops-workshop/README.md

 If you'd like to setup an individual environment, use the commands below to set it up or delete the single environment.

 ## Ansible Playbook for setting up the Entire Workshop Enviornment on OpenShift
+- copy over you ssh key into the /keys folder and set the permission to 400
 - the Update your configuration aws.example.env and aws.example.yml in the vars/ folder
-- run the ansible playbook devsecops-playbooks.yml
+- run the ansible playbook using the devsecops-playbook-run.sh script

+$ ./devsecops-playbook-run.sh script

 ## Help